Last updated on January 13, 2025

 Living End Matchups

-This match is polarizing because whoever is in the play may seem to have the advantage.
-If you know you’re playing against them, try to keep or mulligan into hands with Drown in the Loch or Crypt Incursion.
+This match is polarizing because whoever is on the play may seem to have the advantage.
+If you know you’re playing against them, try to keep or mulligan into hands with Drown in the Loch, or Crypt Incursion post-board.

 You can also aim to mill their Living End and exile it with your Surgical Extraction, but you shouldn't rely on that strategy alone.
 Still, it's a way to win that may come up occasionally.